 We’ve broken down popular bedding materials to determine the best.
-There are three types of bamboo bedding fabrics: rayon, modal, and lyocell.
+There are three types of bamboo bedding fabrics: viscose, modal, and lyocell.
 All three of these fibers are called “cellulosic fibers” since the natural material that makes up the fiber is cellulose, a component of all plants.

-Unlike other man-made fibers, rayon, modal, and lyocell are not synthetic.
+Unlike other man-made fibers, viscose, modal, and lyocell are not synthetic.
 They are made from cellulose, commonly derived from wood pulp, and more recently, bamboo.
 They are neither synthetic fibers (in the sense of synthetics coming from petroleum) nor natural fibers (in the sense of processing fibers produced directly from plants or animals, such as wool).

 However, their properties and characteristics are more similar to those of natural cellulosic fibers (cotton, flax linen, hemp, and jute) than those of thermoplastic, petroleum-based synthetic materials, such as nylon and polyester.

-Lyocell bamboo, modal, and rayon are created by breaking raw materials into pulp before being dissolved in a solvent and forming the fabric’s fibers.
+Lyocell bamboo, modal, and viscose are created by breaking raw materials into pulp before being dissolved in a solvent and forming the fabric’s fibers.
 While all three fabric types come from the same fibers, they’re different.
 In fact, the method of extracting the cellulose from the bamboo pulp significantly affects the fabric.
 Let’s take a look at the various types of bamboo materials available on the market today.

-Rayon is the first generation of these fibers, and the one further enhancements were built upon.
+Viscose is the first generation of these fibers, and the one further enhancements were built upon.
 It is known by the names viscose rayon and art silk (abbreviated from “artificial silk”) in the textile industry.
 It has a high luster quality, which gives it a bright shine.

-The production of rayon also applies to modal and lyocell: purified cellulose, often from trees, is converted into a soluble compound.
+The production of viscose also applies to modal and lyocell: purified cellulose, often from trees, is converted into a soluble compound.
 A solution of this compound is passed through a spinneret (similar to the holes in a showerhead) to form soft filaments that are then converted or “regenerated” into almost pure cellulose in the final product.

 Modal